jepegit/cellpy/docs/utils/batch.rst

     b.experiment.cell_names

-You can get the CellpyData-object for a given cell by writing:
+You can get the CellpyCell-object for a given cell by writing:

 .. code-block:: python